‘A THRILLING PAGE-TURNER’ Paula Hawkins

 Paris, 1938.
 Nicholas Morath, former Hungarian cavalry officer, returns home to his young mistress in the 7th arrondissement.
 He’s been in Vienna where, amid the mobs screaming for Hitler, he’s done a quiet favour for his uncle, Count Janos Polanyi.
 Polanyi is a diplomat and, desperate to stop his country’s drift into alliance with Nazi Germany, he trades in conspiracy – with SS renegades, Abwehr officers, British spies and NKVD defectors, leading Morath deeper and deeper into danger as Europe edges towards war.

 Vanessa is a privileged young heiress who wanted to make her mark in the world.
-Instead she becomes an Instagram influencer – traveling the globe, receiving free clothes and products, and posing for pictures in exotic locales.
-But behind the covetable façade is a life marked by tragedy.
+Instead she becomes an Instagram influencer – but behind the covetable façade is a life marked by tragedy.

-After a broken engagement, Vanessa retreats to her family’s sprawling mountain estate, Stonehaven: a mansion of dark secrets not just from Vanessa’s past, but from that of a lost and troubled girl named Nina.
-Nina’s, Vanessa’s, and Lachlan’s paths collide here, on the cold shores of Lake Tahoe, where their intertwined lives give way to a winter of aspiration and desire, duplicity and revenge.
+After a broken engagement, Vanessa retreats to her family’s sprawling mountain estate, a mansion of dark secrets.
+It’s there that her path collides with Nina’s and gives way to a winter of desire and aspiration, duplicity and revenge.